ibm-cloud-docs/apps/creds_cf.md

 ```
 {: screen}

-#### The Cloud Foundry-based resource is in a different space from the deployed app
+#### The Cloud Foundry-based service is in a different space from the deployed app
 {: #cf_resource_different}

 Cloud Foundry doesn't support "binding" a Cloud Foundry application to a Cloud Foundry service when the application and service aren't in the same Cloud Foundry space.
 The Cloud Foundry space must be prepared with "user-provided" services, and the following section is applicable.

-#### The Resource Controller-based resource is associated with your app
+#### The Resource Controller-based service is associated with your app
 {: #cf_resource_controller}

-If the resource you associated with your application is ResourceController based (you can tell that it is `ResourceController` based at the time of resource creation, if you were asked in which resource group to create the resource), the resource is _not_ "bindable" in Cloud Foundry.
-The Cloud Foundry space must be prepared with resource credentials so that the application can reference them in code.
+If the service you associated with your application is Resource Controller-based, the service is _not_ "bindable" in Cloud Foundry.
+You can tell that it is Resource Controller-based at the time of service creation if you were asked in which resource group to create the service.
+The Cloud Foundry space must be prepared with service credentials so that the application can reference them in code.
 The preparation is done for you automatically, and you can observe the results of the space preparation by connecting the `cf` command line to your space by running:
 ```console
 cf services
 ```